mpinter/vpm-text/README.md

 The only source of errors comes from conflicting versions in the privateExports set (naturally, since everything else within the node is a subset of it).
 The only action available to us during the dependency tree resolution is the choice of version for a given package.
 In our proofs, we will often make the decision non-deterministically, since we have already proven the NP-completeness of this problem in general.

 The characteristics we set out to formally prove are as follows.
 First and foremost it is the correctness of our proposed design - we will prove by induction that with each step the resolvability assumed by our model satisfies the constrains we have set to require from a resolvable dependency tree.
-Secondly, we are to prove the one sided transformability of peer dependency model into our concept, and show that the other side of this implication fails if and only if we are faced with the kind of dependency tree that was described earlier (with nested, 'cascading' dependencies).
+Secondly, we are to prove the one sided transformability of peer dependency model into our concept, TODO-other-side-works-too

 Thus, our set of axiom is: